 Respite care can allow a senior to have the peace of mind that someone is available 24 hours a day for assistance and for immediate response to emergencies.

-Ask your loved one’s doctor these questions before leaving the hospital:
+To help determine your loved one’s recovery options, ask their doctor these questions before leaving the hospital: